mlazz/MultiSelect/Docs/MultiSelect.md

 ## Class: MultiSelect ##
 This plugin turns your checkbox set into one single multi-select dropdown menu - it actually moves your checkboxes into multi-select list so that your form is still working just as it was before.
 No server-side script modification needed!

-You can also style MultiSelect the way you want with CSS provided with this plugin or just replace it with your own.
-CSS classes can be set with options, so you don't have to change your existing stylesheet.
+You can also style MultiSelect the way you want with provided CSS or just replace it with your own.
+CSS classes can be set via options, so you don't have to change your existing stylesheet.

 ### MultiSelect method: constructor ###